 Day 08 @ Tokyo – Tokyo Station and Marunouchi Winter Illumination

 We headed back in the general direction of Tokyo Station after our visit to Small Worlds, and reached it a short 28 minute bus ride later.
-We had a couple hours to kill before the winter illumination along Marunouchi came on, so hunted for a cafe to spend an hour.
-Despite the very large number of Starbucks outlets in the immediate vicinity of Starbucks: Google Maps showed twelve! – it was challenging to find sufficient available seating for the four of us.
-We did finally stumble on one at Otemachi Building which was about 5 minutes walk from Tokyo Station.
+We had a couple of hours to kill before the winter illumination along Marunouchi came on, so we hunted for a cafe to spend an hour.
+Despite the very large number of Starbucks outlets in the immediate vicinity of Tokyo Station — Google Maps showed twelve! — it was challenging to find sufficient available seating for the four of us.
+We did finally stumble upon one at Otemachi Building, which was about a 5 minute walk from Tokyo Station.

-Late autumn foilage lining both sides of the road.
-Tokyo Station is just further ahead.t
+Late autumn foliage lining both sides of the road.
+Tokyo Station is just further ahead.

 The iconic dome of Tokyo Station.
-The Station was constructed in 1914, with its architecture based on European styles.
-The architect apparently made use of steel frames from England that were so strong it survived the 1923 earthquake but not the World War II air-raids.
-The damage caused then were repaired.
+The station was constructed in 1914, with its architecture based on European styles.
+The architect apparently made use of steel frames from England that were so strong they survived the 1923 earthquake but not the World War II air raids.
+The damage caused then was repaired.
 The station was reconstructed in 2012.

-A YouTube I follow quipped that Tokyo with its modern and futuristic skyscrapers is unique.
-Most of the other cities excepting Osaka and Yokohama are nothing like Tokyo.
+A YouTuber I follow quipped that Tokyo, with its modern and futuristic skyscrapers, is unique.
+Most of the other cities, except Osaka and Yokohama, are nothing like Tokyo.

 Inside Tokyo Station.

-The Winter Illumination light-up is just across the road and the start point is directly facing Tokyo Station.
+The winter illumination light-up is just across the road, and the starting point is directly facing Tokyo Station.

 Lights coming on in the evening: stunning!
 The Tokyo Station area has a very different vibe compared to Shibuya or Shinjuku: it’s much less crowded, and many well-dressed locals in their business wear commuting or having business dinners.

 Many couples were taking their bridal photos.
-I reckon this must be the Tokyo equivalent of Botanic Gardens, bridal photography spot-sie.
+I reckon this must be the Tokyo equivalent of the Botanic Gardens, a bridal photography spot.

-Many passerbys were also papparazzing the bridal couples, and Traffic wardens were also around to help direct traffic around the bridal couples: wouldn’t want too many people walking straight into their shots!
+Many passersby were also paparazzing the bridal couples, and traffic wardens were around to help direct people around the bridal couples — wouldn’t want too many people walking straight into their shots!

 Lots of people at the Marunouchi Street Park signage for photos.
 Had to wait for an opportunity to take a quick snap of the signage.

 We counted at least eight bridal couples in the area.
-The photographers would have assistants who’d rush to the bride after each picture and cover with a jacket: this was around 9 degree celsius cold!
+The photographers would have assistants who’d rush to the bride after each picture and cover her with a jacket: this was around 9 degree Celsius cold!

 After spending an hour admiring the lights (and couples!), we made our way back to Suidobashi Station to grab a pasta dinner at Spaghetti Goemon.
 Continued in Day 09 tomorrow: our day trip to Kawagoe!